Federal, provincial and even private industry incentives are accelerating EV adoption.

-The SUVI Program provides rebates on cargo e-bikes, zero-emission motorcycles, utility trucks, buses & more!
+The Go Electric Rebates Program provides rebates on cargo e-bikes, zero-emission motorcycles, utility trucks, buses & more!

 The purchaser or lessee of an eligible vehicle can receive money back by applying to the program.
-The rebate will be limited to a maximum of 33% of the vehicle MSRP regardless of the total incentive amount indicated in a vehicle category.
+Successful applicants will receive a rebate of 33% of the vehicle MSRP to a maximum dependent on the vehicle class and category.
 The amounts are subject to change and may be adjusted during the program period.
 Additionally, fleets are limited to no more than 10 rebates per organization.

 Applications for any vehicle category incentive must be received within 90 days of purchasing the vehicle.